Georgia to drop 'foreign agents' law after protests

 Georgia's ruling party has said it will pull a controversial draft law, in the face of mass protests and widespread international criticism.

-For days, thousands of protesters have taken to the streets in Tbilisi in anger as a Russian-style law began its passage through parliament.
+Thousands of protesters have taken to the streets in Tbilisi this week in anger as a Russian-style law began its passage through parliament.

 Under the bill, non-government groups and media would be targeted if they take over 20% of funding from abroad.